dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

     * Note that the output folder contains 3 different file types: JSON, TEXT and HTML.
       * The JSON file will be later consumed by CMA in the next lab.
       * The TEXT file can be read in a terminal.
-      * The HTML file can be opened in a brownser.
+      * The HTML file can be opened in a browser.
     * Only the *BLUE* and *RED* PDBs were checked.
 As *GREEN* PDB was closed, it was skipped.

     <details>
     <summary>*click to see the output*</summary>

     ``` text
     $ ls -l ~/cpat_output/1_generic/
     total 40